BePitch/LinuxServerConfig/README.md

 $ sudo ufw enable
 $ sudo ufw status
 ```
+disabled IPV6 support `sudo nano /etc/default/ufw` and set to no.
+run `sudo ufw status numbered` and delete any ports that should not be allowed `sudo ufw delete [number]`
+then restart UFW `sudo ufw disable` and `sudo ufw enable`

 ## Step 6 - Add User
 Created user Grader on lightsail instance
  ```ssh